EDUTIEK/long-essay-assessment-service/src/Writer/README.md

 # Writer API

-Public API of the _Long Essay Service_ to integrate the writer frontend in a PHP based _System_ (e.g. a Learning Management System ).
+Public API of the _Long Essay Assessment Service_ to integrate the writer frontend in a PHP based _System_ (e.g. a Learning Management System ).
 The writer frontend is a Single Page Application (SPA) written in JavaScript. it is included as a pre-built Node.js module in this service.
 All communication between the system and the writer frontend goes through this pure PHP based API.

 ## Usage

 The API is provided by a writer [Service](Service.php) object.
 The system that uses it must provide a context object that implements the [Context](Context.php) interface of this API.

 ````
-use Edutiek\LongEssayService\Writer\Context;
+use Edutiek\LongEssayAssessmentService\Writer\Context;
-use Edutiek\LongEssayService\Writer\Service;
+use Edutiek\LongEssayAssessmentService\Writer\Service;

 class MyContext implements Context
 {